TimurGar/InfoScience/Journal.md

 2. What did you learn?

-We should use a delay() command because it breakes whole program
+We shouldn't use a delay() command because it breakes whole program.
+Istead you millis().

 3. Question that I have

 N/A

+Today's code:
 ```.py
     timer = 0
 def setup():